ldilz/git-test/Readme.txt

-This is the readme text
+This is the readme text.
+This is a new line.